kelnos/slox/README.md

   natural to me, and also leaves open the possibility of using `class` inside a class body to support inner classes.
 * Classes support 'getters' (property access that runs a block of code).
+* I've implemented a fairly-easy way to build builtin classes, and added simple `List` and `File` classes, as well as a `System` class with some system-related functions.
 * Typical of Scala programs, I eschew using `null` as the internal representation of Lox's `nil`, and instead repesent it as a distict type of literal.